Reeder's

 - if you can call it that - of the "Artisans of the Liberated

-Front" was apparently 20-year-old Gillian Fox, who manipulated
+Front" was apparently 20-year-old Gillian Fox, who succeeded in manipulating

 a sympathetic article about the group in May of 1969 from Independent